-then a collection of six short stories, brief narratives of the late nights and early mornings I spent at underground raves with my friends (ex., “Deconstructing Cher While Tripping On Meryl.”), along with a smattering of philosophical treatises on rave culture (ex., “Puke.”). i started on a rewrite of the first entry, “January 28th,” adding in details i thought i’d forgotten and conjuring some out of thin air. i spent a few days on it, then showed it to my partner at the time, a writer herself. she loved it and encouraged me to continue. so I did another draft of “28th,” then started on the next one. and another. but I didn’t set out to write a novel.
+then a collection of six short stories, brief narratives of the late nights and early mornings I spent at underground raves with my friends (ex.
+“January 28th), along with a smattering of philosophical treatises on rave culture (ex., “Puke,” “Deconstructing Cher While Tripping On Meryl”). i started on a rewrite of the first entry, adding in details i thought i’d forgotten and conjuring some out of the air. i spent a few days on it, then showed it to my partner at the time, a writer herself. she loved it and encouraged me to continue. so I did another draft of the first story and then i started on the next one. and another. but I didn’t set out to write a novel.

-it was terrifying those first couple of drafts, looking first at the screen, then later, down at the bundle of pages in my hand. tangible, white background, black letters staring out at me. black letters which totaled the words that make up this chapter of my origin story, two years of debauchery as I journeyed down the rabbit hole of raves and crack-out parties in L.A.
+it was terrifying those first couple of drafts, looking first at the screen, then later, down at the bundle of pages in my hand. tangible, white background, black letters staring out at me. black letters which totaled the words that make up this chapter of my origin story, two years of debauchery as I journeyed down the rabbit hole of raves and crack-out parties with my friends.

-i wrote in fits and starts as i made my way through school, an exercise in frustration until the life I was living and my expanding circle of knowledge, first at city college and then at berkeley, began to shape my writing. it started with Pirandello. probably ends with him, too, truth be told. ideas and connections out of nowhere, then scribbled in my tiny book to wait for the next winter break or memorial day weekend. and somewhere along the line my story became a novel, even though it always had been.
+i wrote in fits and starts as i made my way through school, an exercise in frustration until the life I was living and my expanding circle of knowledge, first at city college and then at berkeley, began to push my writing further. it started with Pirandello. probably ends with him, too, truth be told. ideas and connections out of nowhere, then scribbled in the tiny book in my back pocket, to wait there for me until the next winter break or memorial day weekend. and somewhere along the line those six stories became a novel.

 now all of the dots are connected and I’ve no other choice but to follow the line. i wrote an inscription of sorts, first page of the comp book. it reads in part, “Why I’m writing this, I do not know.
 The answer, perhaps, is in the journey.” i hope one day you’ll understand what i mean.